willebra/x-road-catalog/xroad-catalog-collector/README.md

 First make sure that `xroad-catalog-persistence` is located next to `xroad-catalog-collector`.
 The RPM build uses sql files from `xroad-catalog-persistence/src/main/sql`.
 If the `default` profile is used, the `CATALOG_PROFILE` argument can be omitted.
-More information about profiles is available in the [Build](../BUILD.md#profiles) document.
+More information about profiles is available in the [build instructions](../BUILD.md#profiles).

 ```bash
 ../gradlew clean build